 2) Rapid Hardening: This gets manufactured through high-temperature burning with additional lime content.
 That seems to enhance its strength, but also speeds up the construction activity.

 3) Colored: Typical cement is enhanced with color by mixing pigments into it intimately.
-You can make green cement with chlorium oxide for instance.
+You can make green cement with chloride oxide for instance.
 Cobalt would be used for blue, and iron oxide in varying proportions gives you yellow, red, or brown.
-These uses are good for coloring window sill, floors, and walls.
+These uses are good for coloring window sills, floors, and walls.